Current

 Signal

-DeepCamera · github · 2026-03-29 DeepCamera is an open-source platform for AI-powered camera skills and NVR surveillance that performs local VLM video analysis using models like Qwen, DeepSeek, and LLaVA.
-It functions as an LLM-powered agentic security camera agent capable of watching, understanding, and guarding home environments via communication channels such as Telegram, Discord, or Slack.
-The system supports pluggable AI skills and runs on Mac Mini and AI PC hardware, prioritizing local inference for privacy.
+DeepCamera is an open-source AI NVR (Network Video Recorder) and CCTV surveillance platform that performs local VLM video analysis using models including Qwen, DeepSeek, SmolVLM, LLaVA, and YOLO26.
+It functions as an LLM-powered agentic security camera capable of watching, understanding, remembering, and guarding home environments via Telegram, Discord, or Slack.
+The system supports pluggable AI skills, with flexibility for OpenAI, Google, Anthropic, or local AI inference backends.
+It runs on Mac Mini and AI PC hardware, prioritizing local inference for privacy.

 Context